scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

 -   Learn how to conduct regression with a dichotomous (binary) outcome: logistic regression
     -   why not use regular linear regression?
     -   what is a sigmoid link function (logit)?
-    -   how to interpret logistic regression coefficients?
+    -   how to interpret logistic regression coefficients

 ------------------------------------------------------------------------